suusanp/stealth-health/m1/case_study.md

 ## 1. Introduction

 ### 1.2 Project Overview
-In our case study, we decided to focus on the privacy impact and implications of modern smart health devices.
-Specifically, we focused on Fitbit, as it is one of the leading companies among the smart health devices sector, and it is present since 2007.
-The immense amount of data Fitbit collects, as well as the recent acquisition of the company by Google are both interesting aspects to look into in terms of what they mean for user privacy.

-### 1.2 Objectives
+### 1.3 Objectives
-- To research and understand the history of the Fitbit devices, and the most impactful transition when Fitbit devices started to become a privacy issue.
-- Understand the current privacy policy of Fitbit and its implications for the users, as well as its compliance with PIPEDA.
-- Understand the implications of the Google's acquisition of Fitbit.
-- Discuss how a user can use their Fitbit device better in terms of data privacy.

-### 1.3 Scope of the Study
+### 1.4 Scope of the Study
-- We used technical literature review, literature search, and privacy notices review methods in our research.
-- We compared the current privacy policy of Fitbit to PIPEDA and spotted the compliance issues.
-- We studied the current and future privacy implications of Fitbit devices.

 ## 2. Research Methods

 ### 2.1 Technical Literature Review
-In our research, we focus on gathering and examining the latest official documents from Fitbit and Google to examine technical details about how they handle user data.
-This step is crucial because it helps us build a clear picture of Fitbit's privacy rules, especially after Google's aquisition.
+In our research, we focus on gathering and examining the latest official documents from Fitbit and Google, their privacy policies, terms of service, and any technical details about how they handle user data.
+This step is crutial because it helps us build a clear picture of Fitbit's privacy rules, especially after Google's aquisition.
 We looked closely at these documents to figure out exactly what kind of user information they collect, how they use this data, and who else might get access to it.
 Our main goal is to dig into these policies to see if Fitbit follows privacy regulations and how open/transparent they are about their data practices with users.

 ### 2.2 Literature Search
 To broaden our outlook, we looked into more than just the official documentation.
 We also explored recent studies, tech reports, and news that talked about how Fitbit handles privacy.
 Our main goal is to find out what kind of privacy problems, security leaks, or worries people have about Fitbit.
 This step was about getting the full picture of Fitbit's privacy from different angles – what experts say, what's in the news, and what users think.
 This way, we could really understand how Fitbit's privacy rules work in the real world and what the implications are for people using their product.